 Not surprisingly, most BRASS Camp volunteers are cancer siblings themselves, some of whom attended early BRASS Camps.
 This is driven by the camp’s strong Counselor in Training, or CIT, program.
 Campers aged 15 and 16 are eligible for the CIT program, which is a separate class at camp, focusing on developing teamwork and strong interpersonal skills in younger campers through role modeling.

 Applications are mailed in late February to all eligible sibling campers in Special Love’s database.
 Click the button below to open a fillable PDF of the BRASS Camp application.
-Complete it and return to us by email or at 540-667-8144 (fax) .
-Click here for the cover letter.
+Complete it (requires an actual signature, so you’ll need to print it out once it’s filled out) and return to us by email or by fax to 540-667-8144.
+Click here for the BRASS App cover letter.